1969 Santa Barbara oil spill: Environmental effects

 The environmental effects of the spill were immediate and dramatic.
 At least 3,686 birds died – those being the ones that were counted; an unknown number died unseen.
-Some marine mammals, such as sea lions and elephant seals died, although the numbers are unknown.
+Some marine mammals, such as sea lions and elephant seals, died although the number of deaths is unknown.
 Effects on other organisms varied.
 Fish populations seemed to be unaffected in the long term, although data from 1969 showed a drop in counts of several species.
 Authors of a Marine Fisheries Review study were unwilling to make a firm link with the oil spill, since other variables such as water temperature and a subsequent El Niño year could not be ruled out as causes of the divergence.
 Intertidal organisms such as barnacles (Chthamalus fissus) were killed in large numbers, with mortality in some areas as high as 80 to 90 percent.

 Overall, long-term environmental effects of the spill seemed to be minimal.
 In a "no strings attached" study funded by the Western Oil and Gas Association, through the Allan Hancock Foundation at the University of Southern California, the authors suggested several hypotheses for the lack of environmental damage to biologic resources in the Channel aside from pelagic birds and intertidal organisms.
 First, creatures there may have evolved a tolerance to oil in the water due to the presence of natural seeps in the vicinity for at least tens of thousands of years; the area around Coal Oil Point has one of the most active natural underwater oil seeps in the world.
 Second, the abundance of oil-eating bacteria in the water may be greater because of that routine presence of oil in the water.
 Third, the spill happened between two large Pacific storms; the storms broke up the oil, scattering it more quickly than happens in many other oil spills, and additionally the sediment load in the seawater from freshwater runoff would have been greater, and this assisted the oil in quickly sinking.
 Fourth, Santa Barbara Channel crude oil is heavy, having API gravity between 10 and 13, and is both minimally soluble in water, and sinks relatively easily.
 Therefore, fish and other organisms were exposed to the oil for a shorter time than was the case with other oil spills, such as the 1967 Torrey Canyon spill in which the crude was lighter, and emulsified during treatment with massive quantities of toxic dispersants and detergents, causing it to remain in place longer.

 Reports that large sea mammals were largely unaffected by the spill were flatly contradicted by a story in Life magazine, published on June 13, 1969.
 In late May, reporters and photographers from the magazine visited uninhabited San Miguel Island, the westernmost of the Santa Barbara Channel Islands, famous for its colonies of elephant seals and sea lions.
 The team counted over one hundred dead animals in the stretch of beach they visited, which was still black with oil.